mcalejo/react-pivottable/README.md

 # react-pivottable (tweaked)

+*Tweaks: indenter, labeller and tooltip functions; see examples/App.jsx for example*

 `react-pivottable` is a React-based pivot table library with drag'n'drop functionality.
 It is a React port of the jQuery-based [PivotTable.js](https://pivottable.js.org/) by the same author.